Judge Franklin Faulkner House

-The Judge Franklin Faulkner House, on E. Cherokee St. in Sallisaw, Oklahoma, was built around 1845.
+The Judge Franklin Faulkner House, now the 14 Flags Museum, was built around 1845 and is now located on E. Cherokee St. in Sallisaw, Oklahoma.
 It was listed on the National Register of Historic Places in 1980.

 It was a 18x18 ft log cabin.
 It was moved in 1956 about six miles to downtown Sallisaw.

 It has also been known as Faulkner Cabin.

 Relatively recent photo shows a double pen log cabin.
 However photos from 1979 and 1980 show a single pen cabin.